ChemAxon/pistoia-chemistry-toolkit-marvin/README.md

 &lt;/pre&gt;
 &lt;br/&gt;
 </pre>
-For access rights, please send a request to maven-repo-request@chemaxon.com (it is free).
+Note that in order to obtain access rights, you will need to send a request to maven-repo-request@chemaxon.com (it is free).

-## Using of the plug-in
+## Using the plug-in
-You need a valid <a href="https://docs.chemaxon.com/display/docs/About+ChemAxon+Licensing+LIC">Marvin license</a> and the plugin's jar file has to be in the classpath.
+You need a valid <a href="https://docs.chemaxon.com/display/docs/About+ChemAxon+Licensing+LIC">Marvin license</a>, which ChemAxon grants at no charge for usage within the context of the Pistoia Alliance HELM project, and the plugin's jar file has to be in the classpath.